Accumulation plan: An arrangement that enables an investor to purchase a set dollar amount of mutual fund units on a regular schedule.

 Money market fund: A type of mutual fund that invests primarily in treasury bills and other low-risk, short-term investments.

-Money purchase pension plan: Another term for defined contribution pension plan.
+Money purchase pension plan: See defined contribution pension plan.

 Mortgage fund: A mutual fund that invests in mortgages.
 Portfolios of mortgage funds usually consist of first mortgages on Canadian residential property, although some funds also invest in commercial mortgages.